-Fill empty 2 liter soda bottles or water jugs or even good zip top bags (I would double bag the freezer bags) with water and set into dead spaces in your freezer.
+Fill empty 2-liter soda bottles or water jugs or even good zip top bags (I would double bag the freezer bags) with water and set them into dead spaces in your freezer.
 Not only will this help keep your freezer working efficiently all the time, it gives you a buffer when the power goes out.
 You’ve got a ready made cooler.
 Plus, it’s another hidden source of drinkable water in the case of an emergency.

 Install a freezer alarm

 A Freezer Alarm will let you set a minimum and maximum temperature for your freezer, which will trigger the audible alarm if the temperature passes those limits.

 This alarm will also be helpful for you to see the freezer temperature once the power comes back on.
 Because it runs on a battery, it will keep a continual record of what the current temperature in the freezer is, which can help you determine what you do later.

 Because the cold air tends to pool at the bottom of the freezer, keeping meats in the coldest part of the freezer is always the safest way to store them.